Speaker | Time | Text |

 They haven't been completely pressed down, as if less energy was involved. | ||

-Well, coming back to the sun cycle, I, of course, spots, what we call sun spots, are actually flares and we get flares from the sun most frequently at | ||
+Well, coming back to the sun cycle, of course, spots, what we call sun spots, are actually flares. | ||

-specific, that could affect the earth, through the atmosphere, none at all | ||
+But I know of no specific energy, nowhere near that specific, that could affect the Earth through the atmosphere, none at all. | ||

-nevertheless, what kind of parallels has he been able to make between sunspot activity and crop circle activity? | ||
+Nevertheless, what kind of parallels has he been able to make between sunspot activity and crop circle activity? | ||

-simply that the period around 1990 was the height of sunspot activity and that coincides with the sheer numbers of crop | ||
+Simply that the period around 1990 was the height in sunspot activity, and that coincides with the sheer numbers of crop circles seen. | ||

-circles seen Yes, and has there been a decline that coincides roughly with the decline in the sunspot cycle count? | ||
+Yes, and has there been a decline that coincides roughly with the decline in the sunspot cycle count? | ||

 Apparently, yes. | ||

-It is now in the decline, and we're seeing a decline in the numbers of the crop circles. | ||
+It is now in a decline, and we're seeing a decline in the numbers of the crop circles. | ||

 But again, the complexity is picking up. | ||